 Will the consent renewal include the dredging of Tanea Shelf?

 The existing consent allows the deepening and widening of Tanea Shelf, which extends from the base of Mauao (under water).
 Since we purchased our tug boats Tai Timu and Tai Pari, they can assist the large 347 metre container vessels to safety transit the shipping channel without the need to smooth the S-bend by widening the channel at Tanea Shelf.
-The channel in this area has already been deepened to the same level as the rest of the channel, and the consent renewal asks to deepen this area again but not widen the channel.
+The channel in this area will be deepened only, as part of stage 2 of capital dredging commencing in 2025.

 Find out more